mindw/libjpeg-turbo-mirror/README-turbo.txt

    SmartScale is an extension to the JPEG format that allows for DCT block sizes other than 8x8.
 It would be difficult to support this feature while retaining backward compatibility with libjpeg v6b.

+-- libjpeg: IDCT scaling extensions in decompressor libjpeg-turbo still supports IDCT scaling with scaling factors of 1/2, 1/4, and 1/8 (same as libjpeg v6b.)

 -- libjpeg: Fancy downsampling in compressor cinfo.do_fancy_downsampling is silently ignored.